-On the basis of the industrial policy goals confirmed by the Ministry of Economic Affairs and Employment, an assessment is made annually of how well Finnvera has succeeded, for instance in correcting market failures in corporate financing and risk-sharing as well as in promoting start-ups, transfers of ownership, investments, employment, the growth of enterprises, internationalisation, and exports.
-The goals set for Finnvera for 2021 highlighted the importance of the measures needed to respond to the impacts of the COVID-19 pandemic on the economy and business life.
-In line with these goals, Finnvera may play a larger role, and the company may take higher risks in exceptional circumstances than during normal times.
-The ownership policy goals set by the Ministry of Economic Affairs and Employment apply to the self-sustainability and efficiency of the company's operations, risk management and capital adequacy.
+failures in corporate financing and risk-sharing as well as in promoting start-ups, transfers of ownership, investments, employment, the growth of enterprises, internationalisation, and exports.

+The ownership policy goals set by the Ministry of Economic Affairs and Employment apply to the self-sustainability and efficiency of the company's operations, capital adequacy and risk taking as well as solvency in domestic operations.
 Finnvera should conduct its business so that the income from the company's operations covers the expenses of the operations over a period exceeding a business cycle.
 The funds in the reserve for export credit guarantee and special guarantee operations are taken into consideration when assessing the self-sustainability of export credit guarantee and special guarantee financing.
 The review period is 10 years for SME financing and 20 years for export financing.
-Finnvera should operate efficiently and improve the productivity of work.
+Finnvera must operate efficiently and aim to improve its operational efficiency.